-Whether you’re looking for an automated alerts system, a more convenient user interface, or reporting, then there is a product available for you.
+Whether you’re looking for an automated alerts system, a more convenient user management interface, or reporting, then there is a product available for you.

-When assessing Microsoft AD management tools that made our ‘best of’ list, our main considerations where the ease of getting the tools working and how easy it is to use, it’s robustness and reliability, the amount of support and regularity of updates the tool received and its overall relative value.
+When assessing Microsoft AD management tools that made our ‘best of’ list, our main considerations were the ease of getting the tools working and how easy it is to use, it’s robustness and reliability, the amount of support and regularity of updates the tool received and its overall relative value.

 First up on this list we have SolarWinds Permissions Analyzers for Active Directory.
 One of the most common complaints made of the original Active Directory program is that it offers poor permissions management.
 SolarWinds Permissions Analyzer for Active Directory is an AD management tool that seeks to rectify this by allowing you to view which users in your network have permission to which data.

 This means that in a live networking environment you will be able to quickly identify which members of your team have access privileges to sensitive data.
 You can do this by viewing permissions by group or individual user.
 You can also see why a user has privileges to certain information.

 - Highly visual and intuitive tool that is great for both small and large Active Directory environments